nightwatchcybersecurity/icecrust_upptime_example/README.md

+# *** THIS REPOSITORY IS NOW ARCHIVED - IT WAS AN EXAMPLE OF HOW TO USE UPPTIME WITH ICETRUST AND IS NO LONGER UPDATING.
+FEEL FREE TO FORK. ***

 # [📈 Live Status](https://icetrust_uptime.nightwatchcybersecurity.com): <!--live status--> **🟩 All systems operational**

 This repository contains the open-source uptime monitor and status page for [Upptime](https://upptime.js.org), powered by [Upptime](https://github.com/upptime/upptime).